-Class specific outlier exclusion rules developed for NEP18 were again included in the NEP22 model.
+Class specific outlier exclusion rules developed for NEP18 were again included in the NEP23 model.
 Whole establishments were excluded if their cost ratios across clinics remained consistently high.
 At the service event level, conservative record level trimming within clinics was undertaken to exclude records with:

-- Costs less than \$5. - o Events with high-cost thresholds after ranking of events by cost. - Cost ratios being significantly different from the population.
+- Costs less than \$5. - Events with high-cost thresholds after ranking of events by cost. - Cost ratios being significantly different from the population.

 For class 40.43 (hepatobiliary) a targeted approach was used to remove costs associated with Commonwealth pharmaceutical programs.
-The cost of new medicines introduced in March 2016 (used in the hepatobiliary clinic) were found to not be accurately excluded in IHPA's pharmaceutical claim linking process.
+The cost of new medicines introduced in March 2016 (used in the hepatobiliary clinic) were found to not be accurately excluded in IHACPA's pharmaceutical claim linking process.
 Consequently, the direct pharmacy cost bucket values for episodes separated after March 2016 were adjusted to align with the pre-March 2016 average cost of \$118 (adjusted for inflation).

-Tier 2 non-admitted services classification version 5.0 was priced for NEP20.
-Since then, version 6.0 was released which added classes for COVID-19 response (20.57, 30.09, and 40.63).
-For NEP21, the 20 and 40 series COVID-19 responses class prices were pegged to the infectious diseases classes (20.44 and 40.38 respectively), but are priced using NHCDC data for NEP22.
+For NEP21, the 20 and 40 series COVID-19 responses class prices were pegged to the infectious diseases classes (20.44 and 40.38 respectively), but were priced using NHCDC data for NEP22 onward.
 The 30 series class is diagnostic and is not priced.

-In NEP21 and NEP22, the Tier 2 non-admitted services classification version 7.0 is priced, which adds class 40.64 Chronic pain management.
-In the absence of activity or cost data for this class collected in 2018-19 or 2019-20, the price was determined by combining data from other classes, based on jurisdictional advice.
+In NEP23, the Tier 2 non-admitted services classification version 8.0 is priced, which adds classes 40.65 Violence, Abuse & Neglect, 40.66 Genetics as well as 20.58 Long COVID and 40.67 Long COVID.
+In the absence of activity or cost data for these classes collected in 2018-19, 2019-20 or 2020-21, the price was determined by combining data from other classes, based on jurisdictional advice.
+The Long COVID clinics 20.58 and 40.67 were pegged to their 20 and 40 series General Medicine counterparts 20.05 and 40.53.

-6.2.3.
-Adjustments
+6.2.3 Adjustments

-An additional adjustment was introduced for NEP20, that is, the paediatric adjustment for Tier 2 classes priced using the NHCDC only.
+The paediatric adjustment for Tier 2 classes priced using NHCDC only was introduced for NEP20.
 Adjustments in the non-admitted model are calculated following the admitted acute methodology described in Section 2.2.9.